 B. Children's mental health and well-being is supported by school staff.
 Children are happy and engage in wider school activities.
 Poor behaviour is rare and when is does occur, children are supported emotionally through a restorative approach.
-Staff are trained and have an awareness of attachment theory and how it may impact our children.
+Staff are trained and have an awareness of mental health in children and how it may impact our children.
 ELSA and /or an emotional coaching approach support children in a restorative way.
 PP children take up the opportunities offered to take part in wider school activities, including sporting activities.
 The percentage of PCLA children in our school is higher than in previous years.
 Sport England provide evidence that there is a link between sport and mental health and we wish to provide opportunities for children beyond the classroom.
-Raising awareness of those who are vulnerable due to attachment and how we can support them.
+Raising awareness of those who are vulnerable and how we can support them.
 The role of the Learning mentor will be closely monitored by PP lead.
-Staff training - LSA s and teachers In both attachment and emotional coaching principles.
-SENCO, SLT Total budgeted cost £2,500 Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
+Staff training - LSA s and teachers In mental health awareness.
+SENCO, SLT Our 'flourishing reviews' for disadvantaged children have been implemented by the school's newly appointed Learning mentor.
+Again, the partial school closure due to Covid 19 interrupted these plans but support moved online and where necessary face to face support was effective in supporting children.
+Total budgeted cost iii.
+Other approaches Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
 Staff lead Review C. Vulnerable children are exposed to a range of high quality reading texts and leave our school 'secondary ready' at the end of Year 6.
 Regular opportunities to read in a variety of ways; independent, individual, group and guided reading as well as looking at high quality texts as a whole class.
 "The ability to read is a vital skill in being able to function in today's society.
 Reading is important because it helps to expand the mind and develops the imagination."
 One World Literacy foundation.
 External support to consider what we do well with our reading and how it could be even better.
 Following on from reading consultant visit, staff INSET has begun to develop a policy for reading which provides wider opportunities for the development of higher order reading skills.
 Support from the PTA has added finds to resource this project.
 SW with support from RB.
-Total budgeted cost
+Plans were interrupted due to the partial school closure but nevertheless a Summer Reading challenge was effective in engaging children.
+New resources have been purchased ready for use next academic year.
+Total budgeted cost £3,700